England win gives me 'good problems' - Middleton

 England's stunning form continues

-England's last defeat before their current 20-match winning run was a 28-13 defeat by current world champions New Zealand in September 2019.
+England's last defeat before their current 20-match winning run was a 28-13 defeat by world champions New Zealand in September 2019.

 The Black Ferns also hold the record for the longest run of consecutive Test wins at 24.